apushkarev/Krpano-Markup-Language/README.md

 **1. Single line C-styled comments are not supported niether in actions nor in event handlers.
 They should be removed from source code before execution.**
 You can put XML-styled comments where it's possible by XML rules.

 **II.**	May Thunderstorm is user-defined color theme for ST3 based on [Seti Monokai dark color scheme](https://github.com/jesseweed/seti-ui) so it supports any other language.
-Syntax definition also works nicely with Twilight theme.
-Monokai extension in plans!
+Syntax definition also works nicely with Monokai and Twilight theme.

 **III.**	removeComments.py script removes single-line comments from KML source.
 This operation is required for correct code exec.